Lizbell420/Heeyyy/TO-DO.md

  - [ ] New action: "Hide Selector"
  - [ ] Add some way to alert users of new subscription filters and tweaks
  - [ ] Filter by post privacy level
- - [ ] Detect and warn about regex filters with a trailing |
+ - [ ] Detect and warn about regex filters with a starting or trailing or double |
  - [ ] New action: "Apply Style" with a pre-defined list of styles that can be applied, like "Red Outline"
  - [ ] Add a "Filter Posts Like This" option to the filter drop-down to help get quickly started on a filter
  - [ ] If a filter condition contains App or Author, add an item in the filter PAI to "add <author> to filter <x>" to easily add people to existing filters
+ - [ ] Clone filters

 HIGH
 =========
  - [ ] When users have a gray icon next to their name (when not in a group, for example) the code for the icon is included in the tab name - https://www.facebook.com/groups/SocialFixerUserSupport/permalink/1074831415919072/
+ - [ ] Make it optional to disable on games/apps pages
+ - [ ] For some users, SFX doesn't "kick in" without a reload or two.
+Some environments may be running SFX too early.
+ - [ ] Use Chrome storage API to sync options changes between tabs

 MEDIUM
 =========